e-zk/site/posts/2020-12-08-openbsd-notes.md

 # OpenBSD notes

-Miscellaneous notes on running OpenBSD (some notes may only be usefull for a laptop install).
+Miscellaneous notes on running OpenBSD (some notes may only be useful for a laptop install).
 Updated frequently.

 ## Hibernate on low battery